A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Discussion

 where in some idealised cases $q$ $\geq$ 1 gives a linear or better decrease in error with sample number.
 However, care must be taken when using stratified sampling techniques to avoid correlated artefacts in the final result.

-In this study, we typically tested 100, 1000 and 10,000 samples, assuming a linear RMSE dependence ($q$ = 1), this results in around a 1\%, 0.1\% and 0.01\% RMSE from the Monte Carlo sampling alone.
-Assuming a range of 1-10\% error in the CDF spline fitting, we can expect around a total 1-10\% error with 100 samples compared to the idealised perfect case. \citet{Garland2019} suggest that the error associated with the correlated-k assumption is also around 1-5\% in an exoplanet atmosphere context compared to lbl calculations.
+In this study, I typically tested 250, 1000 and 10,000 samples, assuming a linear RMSE dependence ($q$ = 1) from the LHS approach, this results in around a 1\%, 0.1\% and 0.01\% RMSE from the Monte Carlo sampling alone.
+Assuming a range of 1-10\% error in the CDF spline fitting, I can expect around a total 1-10\% error with 250 samples compared to the idealised perfect case. \citet{Garland2019} suggest that the error associated with the correlated-k assumption is also around 1-5\% in an exoplanet atmosphere context compared to LBL calculations.
 Overall, this suggests that the total error associated with the PRAS random overlap mixing along with the correlated-k method is very low, in the $\leq$ 10\% range.
-However, we note while PRAS is well suited for random‐overlap, increasing accuracy when partial or correlated opacities are dominant may require modified sampling strategies or hybrid approaches, which we leave for future work.
+However, I note that while PRAS is well suited for random overlap, increasing accuracy when partial or correlated opacities are dominant will require modified sampling strategies or hybrid approaches, which I leave for future work.

-With the modest improvement in accuracy over RORR, PRAS may be important in retrieval contexts, especially in the era of high precision brown dwarf emission spectra provided by JWST \citep[e.g.][]{Miles2023, Biller2024, McCarthy2025, Matthews2025}.
-As seen in our emission spectra test, we suggest PRAS is a more accurate representation of the opacity structure than RORR, and is able to more easily mix and recover more quadrature points than the commonly used 4+4 and 8+8 quadrature schemes.
+With the ability to more easily mix larger numbers of Gaussian quadrature nodes than RORR, PRAS may be important in retrieval contexts, especially in the era of high precision brown dwarf emission spectra provided by JWST \citep[e.g.][]{Miles2023, Biller2024, McCarthy2025, Matthews2025}.
+As seen in my emission spectra test, I suggest PRAS is a more accurate representation of the opacity structure than RORR, and is able to more easily mix and recover more quadrature points than the commonly used 4+4 and 8+8 quadrature schemes.
 In a retrieval context, a 2\% change in the accuracy of the opacities can translate to a significant shift in the overall spectra produced by forward models \citep[e.g.][]{Baudino2017, Leconte2021}.
 Recent studies have shown the sensitivity of the opacity scheme used in different retrieval models to the end result \citep[e.g.][]{Garland2019, Barstow2020}, as well as accounting for general uncertainty between models \citep[e.g.][]{Nixon2024} of which their opacity schemes are a part.